TL;DR — Aircall Pricing at a Glance

 Aircall’s Essentials Plan is a solution for smaller teams looking for basic call center features.
 It costs $40/license per month when billed monthly and $30/license per month when billed annually.

-What’s included in Aircall’s Essential Plan?
+What’s included in Aircall’s Essentials Plan?

-Who is Aircall’s Essential Plan best for?
+Who is Aircall’s Essentials Plan best for?

 Small teams or startups that need a professional “front door” and basic call center tools—like IVR and call recording—to handle inbound customer queries more effectively than a standard mobile phone.